serzak51/tf2-autoprice-bot/README.md

 This bot is designed to be used as a daemon with pm2.
 To install pm2, use
 >npm install pm2 -g
 >
-You can then run ./start.sh, which starts pm2 with a few settings I found to work well.
+You can then run start.sh, which starts pm2 with a few settings I found to work well.

 ## <a name="commands"></a>steam commands